nergalex/f5-aks-kic-lab-admin/readme.rst

 Infra Ingress Controller
 =========================================
-Before deploying a lab, deploy an Ingress Controller.
+Deploy an Ingress Controller.
-Launch the workflow template ``wf-k8s-infra-create-ingress-controller`` that includes Job templates:
+Launch the workflow template ``wf-k8s-infra-create-ingress-controller`` and fulfill the survey.

+For information, the workflow does:

 =============================================================   =============================================       =============================================   =============================================   =============================================   =============================================
 Job template                                                    objective                                           playbook                                        activity or play targeted in role               inventory                                       credential